esparzastephanie/IDS2024S/README.md

 This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.

 + [exam](./exam): (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

+>I have not failed, I have just found 10,000 ways that won't work.
+>Thomas Edison

+For questions and troubleshooting, contact:
+Amir Shamoradi
+shahmoradi@utexas.edu
+Assistant Professor of Data Science
+University of Texas at Arlington